Dr. Clare Edge

 Biography

 Dr Clare Edge is a Lecturer in Psychology at University of Salford.
 She previously taught at Manchester Metropolitan University (2017) and University of Salford (2013-2018) across a number of Psychology and Public Health related areas at both undergraduate and postgraduate levels.
-Her professional background prior to starting my academic journey (2006-2013) was within the charity and voluntary sector.
+Her professional background prior to starting her academic journey (2006-2013) was within the charity and voluntary sector.
 Clare held a number of roles that primarily involved coordinating projects and campaigns on a national and regional basis.
 These range from mental ill health service evaluation projects to mentoring projects led by young people.

 Areas of research